Dog Evil Poems | Evil Poems About Dog

 only a creature, deemed fit to absorb his observance

-for now, it is begging to get very hot in this furnace
+for now, it is begining to get very hot in this furnace

 The Ballad of Tich Tomas